autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

         enable: true                                    # [-]
 ```

-This module pay attention not only avoidance target objects but also non-target objects that are near the avoidance path, and if avoidance path is unsafe due to surround objects, it reverts avoidance maneuver and yields lane to them.
+This module pays attention not only to avoidance target objects but also non-target objects that are near the avoidance path, and if the avoidance path is unsafe due to surrounding objects, it reverts the avoidance maneuver and yields the lane to them.

 ![fig](./images/safety_check/safety_check_flow.png)

 ### Yield maneuver

-Additionally, this module basically inserts stop point in front of avoidance target during yielding maneuver in order to keep enough distance to avoid the target after it is safe situation.
-If the shift side lane is congested, the ego stops the point and waits.
+Additionally, this module basically inserts a stop point in front of an avoidance target during yielding maneuvers in order to keep enough distance to avoid the target when it is safe to do so.
+If the shift side lane is congested, the ego stops at a point and waits.

-This feature can be enable by setting following parameter to `true`.
+This feature can be enabled by setting the following parameter to `true`.

 ```yaml
 yield: